 - the ability to work as a part of a team.

 - the ability to work alone.

-- numeracy and ICT skills.
+- · numeracy and Idigital skills.

-- evaluative and analytical skills.
+- · evaluative and analytical skills.

 - problem-solving skills.

 - assimilative skills.

-- research skills.
+- · research skills.

-- high-level written and oral communication skills.
+- · high-level written and oral communication skills.

 - the ability to present yourself and to present an argument.

 As a University of Westminster History and Politics graduate, you will be well placed to take advantage of employment opportunities in the 'knowledge economy'.
-Many of our graduates are currently pursuing successful careers in teaching, in the civil service, in the museums and galleries sector, in public relations and marketing, in higher education administration and in all sectors of industry.
+Many of our graduates are currently pursuing successful careers in teaching, in the civil service, charities and non-governmental organisations (NGOs), in the museums and galleries sector, in public relations and marketing, in higher education administration and in all sectors of industry.
 Many others go on to further study and a number are now pursuing successful academic careers of their own.